 Are you looking at hiring school age employees?

-With Summer Holidays upon us, you may be hiring school age employees to work for you over this period.
-There are special restrictions for school age employees that you need to ensure you adhere to.
+With Summer Holidays upon us, you may be hiring school age employees to work for you.
+Be sure you adhere to the special restrictions for school age employees.

 Restrictions on working hours

-If you employ school-aged students, their work hours must be outside of school hours and not between 10 pm and 6 am, or any other time that interferes with their school work.
+If you employ school-aged students, their work hours must be outside of school hours.
+Also, they cannot work between 10pm and 6am.
+Essentially, they cannot work any time that interferes with their school work.

 Secondly, all employees have the right to representation, when dealing with their employer.
 So, young employees may choose to have their parents support them.
 Ensure you provide an employment agreement, for the employee to take away and review with a support person.

-Click here to see our Employment Agreement templates.
+You can click here to access our Employment Agreement templates.

 See our full advice on the minimum wage in New Zealand here.

 Record the employee’s age in wage and time records

-As for all employees, you must keep accurate wage and time records for young employees.
-In addition, if the employee is under 20 years of age, you must also record the employee’s age in these records.
+Just like for all employees, you must keep accurate wage and time records for young employees.
+In addition, if the employee is under 20 years of age, you must record the employee’s age in these records.